Paramount to cut 3.5% of its workforce amid economic and media industry challenges

 Paramount and Skydance are awaiting regulatory approval for the merger amid a lawsuit filed by President Trump against the network.
 The suit claims that CBS' "60 Minutes" program intentionally misled the public in its editing of an October 2024 interview with then-Vice President Kamala Harris about her presidential candidacy.
 The network has repeatedly said the claims are "completely without merit."

 Legal experts have said they view the lawsuit as "frivolous" and an infringement on First Amendment rights.
-Mediation has begun between Paramount and Mr. Trump's legal team.
+Mediation between Paramount and Mr. Trump's legal team is ongoing.